loresoft/FluentCommand/README.md

 ### Example

 Query all users with email domain.
-Entity is automaticly created from DataReader.
+Entity is automatically created from DataReader.

 ```c#
 string email = "%@battlestar.com";